 Create Reports that are Understood and Appreciated

-This post could also be titled “Accomplish the seemingly impossible.”
-Seriously though, as an advisor, we honestly want our clients too truly understand where they stand financially.
+This article could also be titled “Accomplish the seemingly impossible.”
+Seriously though, as an advisor, you honestly want your clients too truly understand where they stand financially.
 That’s why you do what you do each day!
-We must find the best way to create and convey the financial story of the business to the owner, CFO, or whomever we send the data too.
+You must find the best way to create and convey the financial story of the business to the owner, CFO, or whoever you send the data too.

 When and how are reports sent out?

-There are many options; one will certainly work for each person.
-Email, paper, fax (well let’s hope not by fax!) or through a link works best for them.
+There are many options; one will certainly work for each person, email, paper copy, fax (well, let’s hope not by fax!) or through a link.
 Reach reporting has a fantastic feature, Publish.
-It makes delivery of reports as easy as a few mouse clicks.
+It makes the delivery of reports as easy as a few mouse clicks.
 Once created, simply send your recipients a link via email.
 No attachments, no printers, no fax machines 🙂 The link quickly takes them to the report online.
 Extremely convenient for you and even more suitable for the reader.
 BOOM.
 Problem solved, report opened.
 A financial story created.

 Getting any needed feedback is the next step after sending the reports out.
 Are they even being opened?
 If so, is it just a glance and assume the information is correct?
-Train everyone who receives a report.
-To learn how to read it and then what to do with the data in the report.
+Train everyone who receives a report, to learn how to read it, and then what to do with the data.